rahul-rudra71/chord-story/README.md

    * Harder difficulties having more frequent note generation
 4. Select the audio file you would like to use for this level
    * .wav or .mp3 files
-   * We have included a folder of possible files, but the application should run with any '.wav' file.
+   * We have included a folder of possible files under folder "music", but the application should run with any '.wav' file.
 5. The level will begin
    * Move the player object between and along the six rendered strings to avoid the incoming notes.
    * If you lose 3 lives (by running into 3 of the obstacles generated) you will receive a game over message and be given the option to either restart the level or quit to main menu.
 The same options are given if you complete the level without losing 3 lives, winning the game.